-Greenboard vs. Regular Drywall
+Greenboard vs. Conventional Drywall

 Greenboard's inner core of gypsum is the same as regular drywall.
 Also just like normal drywall, greenboard is attached directly to the studs.

 Even without mold-resisting additives, the gypsum core of greenboard, like conventional drywall, does not support the growth of mold as it is not an organic product.